-The Scrutiny Committees are dual role in that they offer advice on the formulation of new policies to Cabinet and Council both collectively and to Cabinet members individually and will scrutinise decisions made by the Cabinet, individual Cabinet members, and Executive decisions taken by officers and those published on the Members' Information Service.
+The Scrutiny Committees are dual role in that they offer advice to Cabinet and Council both collectively and to Cabinet members individually and will scrutinise decisions made by the Cabinet, individual Cabinet members, and Executive decisions taken by officers and those published on the Members' Information Service, and in the formulation of new policies.
 Whilst there have been no Callins in the last year, the structure exists within which they can be made.